 There are key science process skills that children need to learn both for science and for most other academic and life skills.
-The foundation is observation – using all their senses to learn more about their object of study.
-This is closely followed by communication – learning how to describe what they have observed so that another person can learn from their observations.
+The foundation is direct observation – using all their senses, in the moment, to learn more about their object of study.
+(This is different from indirect observation, which is either using tools and instruments to make an observation, or making observations about something that happened in the past based on the evidence you see now.)
+This skill is closely followed by communication – learning how to describe what they have observed so that another person can learn from their observations.
 (Learn more about these process skills and how to enhance them at https://inventorsoftomorrow.com/2017/01/19/science-process-skills/

 In our 5 senses, the big question we were exploring was: How do your senses help you experience and understand the world around you?
 We talked about observation and communication as part of that.

 We had a wide variety of hands-on activities and experiments for each sense.
 But we also realized that each sense could almost be a week’s worth of activities all by itself.
 There are so many more ideas beyond what we were able to fit into one session.
 I’ve split the activities into multiple posts to make them all more manageable lengths.
 Click below for: